 The artist calls on the pedestrians of Avenida José Manuel Infante to perform one simple action.
 They are asked to jump while holding onto the wall.
-With these short ‘warming up’ exercises, written on the exterior wall of ‘Die Ecke’, she questions how we, these vulnerable bodies, can practice sensory strategies of how to be alive and how to be heard.
+With these short ‘warming up’ exercises, written on the exterior wall of ‘Die Ecke’, she questions how we, these vulnerable bodies, can practice sensory strategies on how to be heard.
 Taking inspiration from the Chilean protest- and women’s movement learning from their tactics in which a vital role is reserved for music and rhythmic gestures like jumping.
 (Images: Yeb Wiersma + Exercise: Francisca Khamis) #cacerolazo#vitaactiva#removethewall.

 Together with composer Kaveh Vares, artists Lotte Geeven and Yeb Wiersma invite you to dissect the meaning and use of manipulation in film music.
 Using a number of scenes from their recent film project Arise, they look at the mechanisms that lie behind the music’s (sub)conscious manipulation.
 What stylistic music tools and strategies ‘tweak’ reality?
 How do you play with the viewer’s emotions?
 What is the power and danger of ‘twisting’?
 What is your position when the boundary between ‘true’ and ‘false’ becomes increasingly blurred?
 (Film stills: Lotte Geeven & Yeb Wiersma, 2019)